Dennis Lee, MD

 What is laparoscopic cholecystectomy?

-The surgery to remove the gallbladder is called a cholecystectomy (chol-e-cys-tec-to-my).
+The surgery to remove the gallbladder is called a cholecystectomy (chol-e-cys-tec-toe-mee).
 The gallbladder is removed through a 5 to 8 inch long incision, or cut, in your abdomen.
-The cut is made just below your ribs on the right side and goes to just below your waist.
-This is called open cholecystectomy.
+During an open cholecystectomy, the cut is made just below your ribs on the right side and goes to just below your waist.

 A less invasive way to remove the gallbladder is called laparoscopic cholecystectomy.
 This surgery uses a laparoscope (an instrument used to see the inside of your body) to remove the gallbladder.
-It is performed through several small incisions rather than through one large incision.
+It is performed through several small incisions rather than through one large incision, usually 3 incisicons, each one inch or less in length.

 What is a laparoscope and how is it used to remove the gallbladder?